 BizzyWeb redesigns its site once again, and features a new “Bee” logo designed by long-time BizzyWeb contractor and collaborator Ryan Lindquist.
 “Buzz,” as he has come to be known, will be a regular feature of BizzyWeb branding.
 BizzyWeb hires its third full-time employee – an office manager to help handle the billing and administrative side of the business.

-BizzyWeb hires its first Sales Rep, and begins working with an additional contractor, future Director of Development Andy Wojtowski.
+BizzyWeb hires its first Sales Rep, and begins working with an additional contractor, future Director of User Experience Andy Wojtowski.

 After a series of contractors, BizzyWeb hires its first employee, a director of development.